Youth

 The uncertainty and anxiety associated with a changing climate, coupled with the realization of a future shaped by environmental challenges, contribute to heightened stress levels among the youth.
 Witnessing the immediate and long-term consequences of ecological shifts, such as natural disasters and resource scarcity, can lead to feelings of fear, anger, grief, and a sense of powerlessness.

-To address this, ADVANCE will conduct a hybrid efficacy-effectiveness RCT of EMIcompass with youth (12–25 years) affected by climate change in Germany.
+To address this, ADVANCE will conduct a hybrid efficacy-effectiveness RCT of EMIcompass (or "CliMACT" in this project) with youth (12–25 years) affected by climate change in Germany.

 Recent extreme weather event in Germany have shown a negative impact on mental health, especially in children and adolescents.
 In July 2021, Germany was dramatically hit by deadly floods, which left a trail of destruction with total cost of damage estimated to more than €30 billion.
 Currently, the local population is still facing challenges including temporary infrastructure (e.g., schools), and lack of access to government support.
 In addition, representative studies in Germany have shown that 65% of young people report negative emotions in relation to climate change, and in 26% these were also related to a decrease in mental health.
 As such, climate distress concerns also a broader target group among young people and can be viewed as a mental health risk.